-Protect Your Patients and Floors with Entrance Matting
+Protect Your Patients and Floors

 As healthcare facilities strive to maintain, improve and protect the health and safety of its patients, visitors and staff, a great deal of pressure rests on the environmental services teams’ shoulders.
 While these individuals do not provide direct patient care, they are responsible for such critical tasks as fighting infection-causing pathogens, using proper cleaning chemicals, driving HCAHPS scores, and ensuring overall facility safety.
 In addition, they are charged with controlling their costs, doing more with less, and extending the life of interior resources.